-You can see from the chart that on the Heikin Ashi candlestick pattern it is easier to count the waves, isn’t it?
+You can see from the chart that on the Heikin Ashi candlestick pattern it is easier to count the waves.
 Here we have the past cycle of POWR with all eight waves, 5 motive and 3 corrective.
-In crypto the corrective waves will usually claim more than 60% of the all-time high price.
+In crypto, the corrective waves will usually claim more than 60% of the all-time high price.
 I would argue that the norm is 75 – 80% and in extreme cases correlated with bad news, 100 -120% is possible.
 An example of such a situation was when Bitshares lost 120% of the market entrance price.

-The corrective phase of the last cycle is not complete for POWR, so I’m doing a little bit of prediction here.
-In crypto, the B wave sometime goes above the fifth wave all-time high price.
+The corrective phase of the last cycle is not complete for POWR, so I’m making a little bit of a prediction here.
+In crypto, the B wave sometimes goes above the fifth wave all-time high price.
 As with any projection, I may be wrong, but I think that POWR at $1.81 current price is undervalued, so the bounce of wave B could extend beyond the top of the fifth wave.
-Only time will tell if I was right or wrong and often the price action of Bitcoin can have an influence.
+Only time will tell if I was right or wrong, and often, the price action of Bitcoin can have an influence.

 This is an example chart for EOS Elliott wave cycle with an extended third wave.
 The fifth wave is a typical wave, and the price will most likely top at around $22.